HL7/davinci-atr/input/pagecontent/spec.md

 To remove a member from the Member Attribution List, the Consumer should have successfully discovered the Member Attribution List.
 The Consumer knows the MemberId and the Attributed Provider's NPI or the references to the Member and the Attributed Provider in the Producer system.
-The [Member Attribution List status](StructureDefinition-ext-attributionListStatus.html) has to be "draft" for the reconciliation API to be allowed.
+The [Member Attribution List status](StructureDefinition-ext-attributionListStatus.html) has to be "draft" or "open" for the reconciliation API to be allowed.

 **API: Remove a member from the Member Attribution List**